DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/backgroundColor.md

 Specifies the background color for the cell.

 ---
-The color must have in the following format: hexadecimal colors
+The color must be in the following format: hexadecimal color.